2026 Kentucky Oaks horses, odds, predictions, posts: Expert who nailed 12 doubles reveals picks

 Jody Demling, who has nailed 12 doubles at Churchill Downs, reveals his 2026 Kentucky Oaks picks for the Friday, May 1, race for 3-year-old fillies

-Like the Kentucky Derby, the Kentucky Oaks has a rich and long history as Friday will be the 152nd running of the race.
-Zany has been installed as the 4-1 morning line favorite for the field of 14.
-She is trained by four-time Oaks winner Todd Pletcher.
-Post time for the 2026 Kentucky Oaks is 8:40 p.m.
+The biggest week in horse racing rolls on Friday at Churchill Downs.
+Races have been unfolding throughout, the day, and the day's action is highlighted by the 2026 Kentucky Oaks, which has a lineup of 14 horses going to post at 8:40 p.m.
 ET.
+Zany is the 4-1 favorite in the 2026 Kentucky Oaks odds.
 Bet the Kentucky Oaks with the latest TwinSpires offer code CBSSPORTS to receive up to $400 in bonus bets here, double what's available to the general public:

-Other favorites include Meaning at 5-1 and Explora and Percy's Bar are both at 6-1.
+Other Kentucky Oaks contenders include Meaning at 5-1 and Explora and Percy's Bar are both at 6-1.
 Counting Stars and Prom Queen come back at 8-1 with Always a Runner at 10-1.
 Before making any 2026 Kentucky Oaks picks, be sure to see the 2026 Kentucky Oaks predictions and best bets from SportsLine's elite horse racing expert Jody Demling.

 A fixture in the horse racing world who has been writing about, talking about and betting on races for years, Demling has nailed the Kentucky Oaks-Derby double 12 times in the last 17 years.
 He also predicted the top three 2025 Kentucky Derby finishers in the correct order, helping him cash a $1,682 superfecta, and called the exacta in last year's Preakness.
 Anyone who has followed him on horse racing betting sites could be way up.